robertwenquan/nyu-course-assignment/web-search-engine/indexer/readme.md

   * After constructint Index:
    * One word occured once in .git file, followed with offset in .mit file, point to docs contain the word
    * One doc for each word occured once in .mit file, followed with offset in .iidx file, point to places of this word occured in this doc
+  * Compress offset of word in each doc by only record difference with its previous one.

   * INPUT: sorted lexicon file
   * OUTPUT: inverted index(three files):